nighthawkrighder/mfid/MFid_whitepaper.md

 MFid is a call to rethink what system reliability means in the age of abstraction.
 As we entrust increasingly critical decisions to software-defined platforms, the cost of behavioral uncertainty rises.
 MFid offers a new axis for clarity — not just if it works, but **how faithfully** it works.

+We believe infrastructure should be **mechanical in its precision, firmware in its behavior, and deterministic in every outcome**.
+Every system we measure moves higher on the MFid scale, where precision trumps performance claims and abstraction is treated as technical debt that must justify its existence.

 The goal is not to replace existing metrics, but to **augment our understanding** of system integrity with a behavioral trust score: the Mechanical Firmware Index.

+**Until the world catches up, we measure.
+We index.
+We improve.**

 ---